redhatdemocentral/rhcs-baggage-delivery-demo/README.md

 App Dev Cloud with Baggage Delivery Demo
 ==============================================
 This demo is to install JBoss BPM Suite based vacation request application in the Cloud based on leveraging the OpenShift Container Platform (OCP).
-It delivers a fully functioning HR employee vacation request example containerized on OCP.
+It delivers a fully functioning baggage delivery example containerized on OCP.

 A baggage delivery service using BPM.
 A business friendly demo using form modeler, bpm process, decisions table web, spreadsheet, dsl and bam.